Ghana

 Received Sub-Committee visit

-At international level, Ghana pledged to: participate actively in the work of the Council; strengthen policies for the advancement of women; protect the rights of children; maintain a standing invitation to all Special Procedures mandate-holders; cooperate fully with UN human rights Treaty Bodies and submit periodic reports in a prompt manner; and ensure that it becomes party to all core human rights instruments and implements its treaty obligations.
+Ghana tabled ‘voluntary pledges and commitments’ in support of its candidacy for membership for the period 2015-2017 on 8 August 2014.
+At the international level, Ghana pledged to participate actively in the work of the Council; strengthen policies for the advancement of women; protect children’s rights; maintain a standing invitation to all Special Procedures mandate holders; fully cooperate with UN human rights Treaty Bodies and submit periodic reports promptly; and become a party to all core human rights instruments while implementing its treaty obligations.